 - He may be a gourmand, and an epicure, but even bitter aloes may be placed on his tongue.

-- The tree belongs to the genus Aquilaria, family Thymelaeaceae, in particular A. agallocha
+- The wood is obtained from two trees of the genus Aquilaria, family Thymelaeaceae, especially A. agallocha

 - We would like to see important products, like sago, rattan, and aloe wood being protected for future use, and the area that we set aside for production use could be used by logging companies if proper agreements can be made.